nginx/unit-docs/source/installation.rst

 Installing Required Software
 ============================

-Before configuring and compiling Unit, you must install the required build tools plus the library files for each of the available languages (Go, Node.js, PHP, Perl, Python, and Ruby) that you want to support.
+Before configuring and compiling Unit, install the required build tools plus the library files for available languages (Go, Node.js, PHP, Perl, Python, and Ruby) and the other features you want Unit to support.

-The commands below assume you are configuring Unit with all supported languages; otherwise, skip the packages for languages you aren't going to use.
+The commands below assume you are configuring Unit with all supported languages and features; otherwise, skip the packages you aren’t going to use.

-.. _installation-prereq-deb:
+.. _installation-prereq-build:

 Debian, Ubuntu
 --------------